aclueless/rustmart-examples/README.md

 This repo contains 3 implementations of RustMart examples, based on the original implementation: [rustmart-yew-example].

 Originally, I only intended to port the RustMart example from Yew, just as a little experiment, to Spair.
-I found that Spair app produces `.wasm` file that is more than 50% smaller than the Yew app, which is not in my expectation:
+I found that the size of `.wasm` file of the Spair app is more than 50% smaller than the Yew app, which is not in my expectation:

 | Implemenation          | Size of `.wasm` |
 | ---------------------- | --------------- |